Slow Travel: 6 European cities you can get to by train

 Stay Drawing inspiration from the neighbouring Botanical Gardens, the rooms and suites at the Hotel Indigo Brussels are designed with tropical, herbal and floral themes in mind, and make for a calming stay.
 It’s also just a short bus ride away from the Eurostar terminal, so perfect for getting settled in quickly.

-Travel time 1 hours 53 minutes from London St Pancras International
+Travel time from London 1 hours 53 minutes from London St Pancras International

 LYON